Sivabhargav14/Arduino-Based-Water-Quality-Monitoring-System/README.md

 pH glass rod,
 DS18B20 temperature sensor,
 Breadboard,
-Jumper wires,
+Jumper wires, and
-Laptop with Arduino IDE
+Laptop with Arduino IDE.

 ## Working
 1) The pH glass rod measures the pH of the water sample.